gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 As Nuu Ciy's assistants scrubbed streaks of blood off her arms, the captain turned to Thomas.
 "So, there was no warning at all?"

 Thomas shook his head.
 "None.
-As I said before---twice, I believe---we were still a gallop from town.
+As I said before–twice, I believe–we were still a gallop from town.
 They must have hidden siege bows in the trees by the road."
 He yawned suddenly.
 "Clever of them, I must say.
 I mean, they can't actually have been *expecting* us."

 The captain's scowl showed what he thought of Tinhead's inhabitants being clever.
 "And there was just the one shot?"

 Thomas shrugged.
 "There may have been more afterward, but I turned tail the instant we were hit.
 It's rather vexing, you know.
-I put a lot of work into that boat---it will take ages to mend her."
+I put a lot of work into that boat–it will take ages to mend her."

 The guard at the door cleared his throat meaningfully.
 "What?"  the captain barked.